Gospel Sensation Chris Bender on IRMIX Radio

 Chris Bender: For 2021, I don’t have any solidified dates.
 However, I’m sure there will be some music coming out for all of my followers.

 Martone: Where do you see yourself within the next five years of your gospel music career?

 Chris Bender: In the next five years, and I’m speaking from complete faith, I see myself signed to a major label.
-I also see myself more accomplished, I see larger awards associations, recognizing me for the work that God has allowed me to do, which is always an honor.
-I see me as a homeowner, that’s more of a personal goal, that really will be done.
-I see myself really working to develop up and coming artist in the future.
+I also see myself as more accomplished, I see larger awards associations, recognizing me for the work that God has allowed me to do, which is always an honor.
+I see myself as a homeowner, that’s more of a personal goal, that really will be done.
+I see myself really working to develop up-and-coming artists in the future.